Investing in coal plants carries real risk

 Andrew Ackerman's January 13 article "Climate Disclosure Sought" accurately reflects the current state of public debate on disclosure of financial risk to investors in tax-exempt bonds that support new and existing coal-fired electric generation plants.
 It is a debate fraught with paradox and risk.

 Federal energy experts, the Rural Utility Service, have stopped allowing federal tax dollars to be invested in these coal plants because they are risky investments.
-In large measure this is due to impending costs imposed due to new carbon regulations.
+In large measure this is due to impending costs imposed due to carbon pricing and new carbon regulations that are taking shape.

 Federal finance experts at the Treasury Department have ignored this energy expertise and issued no guidance to bond investors, as if the risk to a federal tax dollar were somehow different than a bondholder's dollar.

 Our credit rating agencies seem equally confused.
-In your article a representative of Moody's defends a recent bond disclosure for a new coal plant because the offering document contains some discussion of carbon risk.
+In your article a representative of Moody's defends a recent bond disclosure for a new coal plant because the offering document contains some discussion of climate disclosure within the filing.
 The disclosure he defends ignores the same worrisome set of credit risks that Moody's warned about in February 2008 in a special report on climate risk.

 Developers of coal plants and utilities face not only the risk of new carbon regulations and the costs from them, but they also face compliance costs with regard to sulfur dioxide, mercury and other air pollution requirements.